 In 2015, Germany’s Chancellor Angela Merkel and her administration decided to open the gates of the country willy-nilly to a vast number of people against all sense of manageability, without the infrastructure in place to monitor and handle the process.

 The policy backfired.
 The influx in question was so sudden and overwhelming, so ill-managed and badly conceived, it was equivalent to an overdose.
 The lands accepting the visitors were unable to cope.
 The visitors were clueless as to the local customs, the whole situation propped up on a fuzzy idea with no platform or backbone, no way to execute it successfully.

-It was a bunch of bollocks!
+It was a bunch of nonsense!
 Utter Scheise!
-The cries of the amateurs had prevailed, setting the stage for monumental blowback.
-The high-handed but low-thinking among us, the emotional junkies in our midst, if not the criminally negligent and bigger-picture-challenged, had gotten their way at the expense of stability down the line.
+The cries of the sentimentally-driven and expedient had prevailed, setting the stage for monumental blowback.
+The high-handed among us, the emotional junkies in our midst, if not the criminally negligent and bigger-picture-challenged, had gotten their way at the expense of stability down the line.